Cybersecurity Starts Here

 By Adam Stone

-Rayna Freedman, a fifth-grade teacher at Jordan/Jackson Elementary School in Mansfield, MA, worries about the degree to which her students’ private selves are exposed online.
+Rayna Freedman, a Grade 5 teacher at Jordan/Jackson Elementary School in Mansfield, MA, worries about the degree to which her students’ private selves are exposed online.
 She’s concerned about how unconcerned the kids themselves are.

 When it comes to privacy and security, K–12 teachers have good reason to worry.
 A recent report by the K–12 Cybersecurity Resource Center shows over 770 publicly disclosed cybersecurity-related incidents involving U.S. public schools since 2016—and that is just the hacks.
 When you add in all the information kids freely give away, it’s easy to see why teachers would be concerned.